trblunt/dr-pepper/README.md

 To install, follow the steps below:

-1. Download the dr-pepper git repository onto you machine.
+1. Clone the repository: `git clone https://github.com/trblunt/dr-pepper.git`.
-2. Download code interface that includes javafx support, as this will be necessary for the GUI to function (vscode or intelliJ are recommended)
+2. Change the current working directory of your terminal to the cloned project.
-3. To run the program, open
+3. Run `mvn javafx:run` to run the program.